charlesprakash/react-express-ts-starter/README.md

-# react-express-ts-starter

----

-## Yet another typescript, node, express react, starter kit (yatner-sk)
+# Yet another typescript, node, express react, starter kit (yatner-sk)

 I searched for a good starter kit that uses create-react-app and expressjs that is readily configured for development, unit testing and deployment.
 I didn't find anything that I could readily use and I had to plumb a few things together.
 I am now sharing the output I produced so if someone else needs it they can use it too. :-)